 It's super easy!
 We send it out, and within 24 to 48 hours we actually get out videos in super high quality and at the same time, they also feel very authentic.

 How does Vocal Video streamline the process of collecting and producing testimonial videos?

 Ras Gill-Boulos: From the user perspective, it's incredibly easy to use to record to re-record and to give your perspective in the simplest way possible.
 You don't need recording booths.
 You don't need to wait on somebody to send you the emails of what you want to talk about.
 The questions are readily available.
 It's just an end-to-end process, which has made it very easy for us.

 Would you recommend others try Vocal Video?
 Why?

-Ras Gill-Boulos: I mean, absolutely!
-I think if you need videos, if you need authentic videos and you need a transcription, it doesn't really make sense to do it anywhere else.
+Ras Gill-Boulos: Absolutely!
+I think if you need videos, if you need authentic videos, and you need a transcription, it doesn't really make sense to do it anywhere else.
 Absolutely.
 I will recommend it to friends and colleagues.